RUCAIBox/RecSysDatasets/conversion_tools/usage/YOOCHOOSE.md

 --convert_inter
 ```

-`input_path` is the path of the input decompressed YOOCHOOSE files
+`input_path` is the path of the input decompressed YOOCHOOSE file

 `output_path` is the path to store converted atomic files